marschall/junit-lambda/README.md

 JUnit λ
 =======
 JUnit extensions build on Java 8 lambdas.
+A JDK level of 1.8 is required.

 Assertions
 ----------